Spook Louder: Plot

-During an interview with a newspaper reporter, Professor J.O.
-Dunkfeather narrates the story of Graves, a proficient master spy.
+A newspaper reporter interviews Professor J.O.
+Dunkfeather to gather information about a spy ring broken up by three salesmen.

-Commencing with the Stooges portraying traveling salesmen, their unsuccessful attempts to market the "Miracle Reducing Machine" prompts their continued journey in dire need of funds to meet rent obligations.
-Fortuitously, the trio stumbles upon Graves' residence, where they are mistakenly assumed to be the new caretakers.
-Graves, en route to Washington, D.C., entrusts his eerie mansion to the Stooges, intending to return after testing his revolutionary death ray machine.
-Meanwhile, nefarious spies in Halloween costumes emerge, unsettling the Stooges.
-The Stooges become further agitated by unexplained cream pie projectiles, seemingly propelled by an enigmatic pie-throwing apparition.
+Dunkfeather narrates a story that commences with the Stooges portraying traveling salesmen trying unsuccessfully to market the "Miracle Reducing Machine".
+Fortuitously, the trio stumbles upon the residence of the inventor Graves, who mistakenly assumes them to be the new caretakers.
+Graves, en route to Washington, D.C., entrusts his eerie mansion to the Stooges, intending to return after demonstrating his revolutionary death ray machine.
+In Graves' absence, nefarious spies in Halloween costumes steal into the mansion, unsettling the Stooges.
+The Stooges become further agitated by unexplained cream pie projectiles, thrown by an unseen antagonist.

 Cornered by the spies, the Stooges employ a bomb provided by Graves, effectively subduing the criminals and safeguarding Graves' confidential inventions.

 The narrative returns to the present as the inquisitive reporter seeks the identity of the mysterious pie-thrower.
-Dunkfeather initially claims responsibility but is contradicted when a pie suddenly materializes, casting doubt on his account.
+Dunkfeather claims responsibility, but is suddenly and inexplicably hit in the face by a hurled pie, casting doubt on his account.